 Practice Schedule

 Schedule full-length GMAT practice tests every week to assess your performance.
-Make sure to give the practise tests as per the actual conditions of the GMAT exam.
+Make sure to give the practice tests as per the actual conditions of the GMAT exam.

-• Do not use calculator for quant section or when practising through the study material.
+- Do not use a calculator for the quant section or when practicing through the study material.

 Remember to mix up different question types and exam sections in your practice schedule.